neilbrown/edlib/DOC/Developer/04-events.md

   0/ is for background tasks.
 Only one of these is run before checking
      for regular events.
-  1/ is for pane_refresh(), and maybe similar tasks.
+  1/ is for pane_refresh, and maybe similar tasks.
 It is probably
      needed every time around the loop, and does non-trivial work 2/ is for simple high priority tasks like freeing memory that was in using during the previous event.